Shuk-Buleya/Script_Programming/lesson4.md

 - **Keep it readable.** A long `else if` chain is often better as a `switch`.
 A simple `if-else` is often clearer than a ternary.

 ### **Next Steps: Practice!**
-Try the projects from the chapter:
-1. **Number Game:** Compare a user's number to a secret number.
-2. **Friend Checker:** Use a `switch` to see if a entered name is a friend.
+Checkput the following mini project:
-3. **Rock Paper Scissors:** Use `if` statements to compare player and computer choices from an array.
+**Rock Paper Scissors:** Use `if` statements to compare player and computer choices from an array.

-By mastering these logic gates, you've unlocked the ability to write truly intelligent and interactive code!